 Greg began his career in the Higher Education industry as Manager Of Business Operations for DePaul University, where he managed the information technology operations budget.
 In this capacity, he also served as key liaison with business users to design and implement reporting tools and systems.

 Education and Certifications

 Greg earned his Bachelor of Business Administration at St. Bonaventure University and a Masters of Business Administration with a concentration in Finance from DePaul University.
 He is a Certified Information Security Manager (CISM) and member of ISACA (Information Systems Audit and Control Association).

-Greg serves on the Board of Directors as Treasurer for the University of Illinois at Urbana-Champaign Dad’s Association.
+Greg serves on the Board of Directors as President for the University of Illinois at Urbana-Champaign Dad’s Association.
 He is also active in his local community and schools supporting various events and fund-raising activities.

 Elias Yanaki is the Data Analytics and Business Intelligence Practice Lead for CTS Impact.
 With a unique background in both finance and technology, Elias provides CTS Impact’s Fortune 1000 and middle-market clients the support to enhance their data-driven decision-making activities by aggregating and modifying raw, unstructured data into a meaningful, visualized format presenting the ability to strategize and manage business processes and policies.
 This newly transformed information based on historical data can then be used to implement predictive analytics, driving top line revenue and maximizing profitability.

 Prior to joining CTS Impact, Elias was the Senior Vice President of Strategy & Analytics at Guaranteed Rate, one of the country’s largest and fastest growing retail mortgage companies, where he led their Business Intelligence group and formulated extensive forecasting and capacity models using predictive analytics.
 Additionally, he was the business or financial lead on multiple joint ventures/acquisitions nearing $10B in originations and transitioned 1,200+ employees.